Programming & Data Processing

 Step 3: Detect missing columns

-Uneven column counts cause downstream failures.
-Use Find Incomplete CSV Records to identify broken rows, then fix them with Fill Incomplete CSV Records.
+Rows with uneven column counts will break whatever you feed the file into next.
+Use Find Incomplete CSV Records to spot the broken rows, then patch them with Fill Incomplete CSV Records.

 Step 4: Normalize whitespace